fredericojpr/WDL_1/Deliverables/imspowerCL1.md

 ## 💡 Main Insights
-Explain what you discovered from addressing this problem, such as interesting facts or statistics.

 From our early exploratory analysis, some hypothesis were confirmed by data and other interesting facts were spotted.
 - Monday is the day of the week with the greatest collected volume (as expected)